No. 2 Squadron RAAF: Cold War

+21st century

-The squadron was re-formed in January 2000 to operate Boeing 737 Airborne Early Warning & Control (AEW&C) aircraft procured as part of Project Wedgetail, out of RAAF Base Williamtown and RAAF Base Tindal.
-On 26 November 2009, the RAAF accepted the first two of six Boeing 737s, and by the end of 2010, the squadron had begun training.
+The squadron was re-formed in January 2000 to operate Boeing E-7 Wedgetail Airborne Early Warning & Control (AEW&C) aircraft procured as part of Project Wedgetail, out of RAAF Base Williamtown and RAAF Base Tindal.
+On 26 November 2009, the RAAF accepted the first two of six Boeing 737-based E-7A Wedgetails, and by the end of 2010 the squadron had begun training.
 In 2011, after a period of conversion training for its crews, it took part in Exercise Talisman Sabre with US and Australian forces.
 The squadron forms part of the Surveillance & Response Group's No. 42 Wing, which is responsible for the RAAF's AEW&C capability.

-On 14 September 2014, the Federal government committed to deploying one of the squadron's Boeing 737s to Al Minhad Air Base in the United Arab Emirates, as part of a coalition to combat Islamic State forces in Iraq.
+On 14 September 2014, the Federal government committed to deploying one of the squadron's Wedgetails to Al Minhad Air Base in the United Arab Emirates, as part of a coalition to combat Islamic State forces in Iraq.
 The aircraft began undertaking missions in Iraq on 1 October.
+The final Wedgetail rotation to the Middle East ended in early 2019.